dayton-outar/smpl/README.md

     - Make cases able to evaluate and compare expression rather than string
     - Allow infinite loops when no condition expression is provided -> `(;;)`
     - Complete implementation for spread parameters
-    - Complete implementation for reading in data entry
     - Fix recursion issue
 - [x] Write build script in Ant
 - [ ] Write unit tests and example scripts